 For example, if a client asks you to provide a quote in the tender document or request for price then generally this will be on their standard terms, once you give a price and they accept, you will be bound by those terms.

 For this reason, we recommend that when you respond to a request for tender or quote, you specify the prices submitted are subject to your standard terms and make sure you actually have these.
 Utilising your own standard contracts when you are the sub-contractor or contractor means you are in control and have more certainty and your staff will also understand the contract terms.
 This will lessen ambiguity and room for error in administration of invoicing or payments.

 Having properly drafted, written contracts improves your chances of getting variations approved, getting extensions of time, being paid on time, being paid fair value and being able to use the security of payment laws successfully.

 If you are unable to use your own standard contract.
 Consult your lawyer to identify any potentially nasty clauses.
 Some are obvious but surprisingly often overlooked

 You have the right to negotiate changes to contracts, but this needs to be done before terms are set and ideally with your own lawyer rather than the builder’s lawyer.
 Consult your own building and construction lawyer about what changes could and should be sought and how to prioritise those changes.

-Contact myself or one of McKays Building and Construction team if you have contractual concerns.
-McKays offer a free legal advice service for MEA members; the first 20 minutes of a phone consultation is provided free of charge.
-McKays also provide free solicitor’s letters of demand for Master Electricians members for outstanding debts over $500.
+Contact myself or one of Cornwalls Building and Construction team if you have contractual concerns.
+Cornwalls offer a free legal advice service for MEA members; the first 20 minutes of a phone consultation is provided free of charge.
+Cornwalls also provide free solicitor’s letters of demand for Master Electricians members for outstanding debts over $500.
 You will be pleasantly surprised how often the debts are paid… and how quickly.